YuzhuoMa97/RetroSPAgwas.github.io/docs/approach_SPAGxEmix_local.md

 ## Quick start-up examples

-The below gives an example to use SPAGxEmix<sub>CCT-local</sub> to analyze binary trait.
+The following example illustrates how to use SPAGxEmix<sub>CCT-local</sub> to analyze a binary trait.

 ### Step 1.
 Read in data and fit a genotype-independent model

 ```
 library(SPAGxECCT)
-# example 1  binary phenotype
 # load in phenotype and genotype
 data("Pheno.mtx")
 data("Geno.mtx")